-An adaptive management approach will be adopted to ensure the expected outcomes (Section 4.3) of this Plan are being met.
-This involves adapting management actions associated with the management aspects outlined in Section 5.0 in response to the results of the monitoring program (Section 6.0) and to unforeseen or unplanned management threats and issues, as well as to reflect advances in ecological research and land management technologies that may arise during implementation of the Plan.
+An adaptive management approach will be adopted to ensure the objectives (Section 2.5) and expected outcomes (Section 4.3) of this Plan are being met.
+This involves adapting management actions associated with the management aspects outlined in Section 5.3 in response to the results of the monitoring program (Section 6.0) and to unforeseen or unplanned management threats and issues, as well as to reflect advances in ecological research and land management technologies that may arise during implementation of the Plan.

-For example, if the results of the monitoring program suggest that PBTL habitat and/or PBTL population(s) within the PBTL Offset Area are not being maintained, then it is likely that management aspects and actions associated with grassland management and/or weed control will need to be reviewed and adapted to ensure that PBTL habitat and/or PBTL population(s) are being maintained and/or improved.
+For example, if the results of the monitoring program suggest that PBTL habitat and/or PBTL population(s) within the proposed PBTL Offset Area are not being maintained, then it is likely that management aspects and actions associated with grazing regime and/or weed control will need to be reviewed and adapted to ensure that PBTL habitat and/or PBTL population(s) are being maintained and/or improved.

-Natural variation in PBTL habitat condition and PBTL population numbers is expected, however, if necessary, the results of each monitoring event will be discussed with the Flinders University and / or the PBTL Recovery Team to ensure that any fluctuations observed are within the natural limits for the species.
-If a reduction in population numbers is considered to be outside of natural fluctuations, then management actions will be reviewed in conjunction with the climatic and vegetation (including grazing) data to determine possible causes.
-Management actions, for example grazing management, where required, will be altered and updated.
+Natural variation to PBTL habitat condition and PBTL population numbers is expected, however, if necessary, the results of each monitoring event will be discussed with the SA Museum, Flinders University and / or the PBTL Recovery Team to ensure that any fluctuations observed are within the natural limits for the species.
+If a reduction in population numbers is considered to be outside of natural fluctuations, then management actions will be reviewed in conjunction with the climatic and vegetation data to determine possible causes.
+Management actions, where required will be altered and updated.

 The Land Manager or Ecological Consultancy will review the results of the monitoring program and, if required, recommend changes to relevant management actions.
-Where appropriate, the Project Owner (Neoen) will direct the Land Manager to implement minor amendments to management actions, upon advice from the Ecological Consultancy.
+Where appropriate, the Project Owner (Neoen) will direct the land manager to implement minor amendments to management actions, upon advice from the Ecological Consultancy.

-Monitoring results will be documented within the PBTL Offset Area Implementation Report (or similar), which will be provided to the Department for reference and used to direct the Land Manager's management of the PBTL Offset Area to work towards continued maintenance, and where possible, improvement of the PBTL habitat (grassland) condition and PBTL population(s).
+Monitoring results will be documented within the PBTL Offset Area Monitoring Report, which will be provided to the Department for reference and used to direct the land managers management of the PBTL Offset Areas to work towards continued maintenance, and where possible, improvement of the PBTL habitat (grassland) condition and PBTL population(s).